Scalar field dark matter with two components: combined approach from particle physics and cosmology

-In this section we compute the variation of our model for the I and II cases (Classical+Higgs and axion+Higgs, respectively), see Table~\ref{tab:cases}, with respect to the models considered at the edges of the cosmic ladder: the cosmological model $\Lambda$CDM with the Planck Collaboration \cite{Planck:2018vyg} at early times with the corresponding $H_0=67.04\pm 0.5$ km\,s$^{-1}$ Mpc$^{-1}$ (we denote this prior as PL18), and the measurement of the Cepheid amplitudes at late times with the corresponding $H_0=74.03\pm 1.42$ km\,s$^{-1}$ Mpc$^{-1}$ \cite{Riess:2019cxk} (we denote this prior as R19).
-This phenomenological approach would give us a percentage rate of the differences between the models described above and the scale factor at which these deviations take place.
+In this section we compute the variation of our model using: \begin{itemize} \item I: Classical+Higgs, \item II: Axion+Higgs. \end{itemize} see Table~\ref{tab:cases}.
+In order to perform such analysis we considered the following: \begin{enumerate} \item An early $H_0$ prior: using the cosmological model $\Lambda$CDM and the Planck Collaboration \cite{Planck:2018vyg} data with the corresponding $H_0=67.04\pm 0.5$ km\,s$^{-1}$ Mpc$^{-1}$.
+We denote this prior as PL18. \item A late $H_0$ prior: from the measurement of the Cepheid amplitudes at late times with the corresponding $H_0=74.03\pm 1.42$ km\,s$^{-1}$ Mpc$^{-1}$ \cite{Riess:2019cxk}.
+We denote this prior as R19. \end{enumerate} Following this recipe would give us a percentage rate of the differences between the models described above and the scale factor at which these deviations take place.

-We solved the system of equations (\ref{eq:Fridman2}-\ref{eq:Ba}) as explained before and compute the corresponding cosmological evolution for the Classical, axion--like and Higgs--like scalar fields at different contributions of each one, characterized by the $k$ parameter, for each case analyzed and with the two different $H_0$ priors mentioned above.
-Then we compare this evolution of the dark matter fractional densities $\Omega_\text{DM}$ with that of our model, noticing that the main difference, characterized by the slope on the upper plots in Figure~\ref{fig:var_contentk}, has a dependence on the $k$ parameter.
-That is, the larger the parameter, the slope shifts to the right.
+We solved the system of equations (\ref{eq:Fridman2}-\ref{eq:Ba}) as explained before and compute the corresponding cosmological evolution for the Classical, axion--like and Higgs--like scalar fields at different contributions of each one, characterized by the $\eta$ parameter, for each case analyzed and with the two different $H_0$ priors mentioned above.
+Then we compare this evolution of the dark matter fractional densities $\Omega_\text{DM}$ with that of our model, noticing that the main difference, characterized by the slope in the upper plots in Figure~\ref{fig:var_contentk}, has a dependence on the $\eta$ parameter.
+That is, the larger the parameter, the more the slope shifts to the right.
 This movement can be quantified if we compute